 We encourage everyone to get involved.
 With PwC Ireland, you can step up, get involved and make a difference!

-The Firm supports our people who take time out of their working day over a period of six to 12 weeks to deliver Junior Achievement educational programmes.
+Our people take time out of their working day over a period of six to 12 weeks to deliver Junior Achievement educational programmes.
 Junior Achievement encourages young people to remain in education and teaches them the skills they need to succeed in a changing world.

-Each year students of varying levels of disadvantage from a variety of Dublin schools are encouraged to write letters to santa which are delivered to PwC.
-All of our volunteers are allocated a santa letter and a child to buy a gift for.
-These presents are in turn delivered to the children's school.
-This is an initiative which is very close to our hearts in PwC.
+Each year, students from a variety of Dublin schools are encouraged to write letters to Santa which are delivered to PwC.
+Our volunteers are allocated a Santa letter and a child to buy a gift for.
+These presents are in turn delivered to the children’s school.

 Camara is a social enterprise dedicated to improving education in disadvantaged communities around the world through the use of technology.
-We are Camara's biggest donor to date having already donated 4,000 used computers to the charity.
+We are Camara’s biggest donor to date, having already donated 5,050 used computers to the charity.
 The computers have been refurbished and have resulted in improved education for over 50,000 children in disadvantaged communities in Africa, the Caribbean and Ireland.

 Proud to be part of a network of Ireland's largest companies dedicated to CSR and sustainability.